To-Code-Or-Not-To-Code/Socials-8-Final-Project/README.md

 # Socials 8 Final Project

 ## How to run
-Step 1: Download this repository (There should be a button where you can download a zip file)
+Step 1: Download this repository (Click the green `code` button and select download zip)

 Step 2: Open `Create Your Frisk 0.66 LTS 4.exe`